kdm95/kdm95/README.md

 I'm a qualified actuary specializing in building high-performance actuarial calculation engines targeted the danish pension industry.

-Currently I am working in Lærernes Pension where I have implemented a CLI language for configuring and executing our day-to-day actuarial calculations.
+Currently I am working in Lærernes Pension where I have implemented a custom CLI language for configuring and executing our day-to-day actuarial calculations.

 I am also an external lecturer at the University of Copenhagen.
-Here I have designed, supervised and examined the final undergraduate actuarial assignment for + 75 students in collab with Jacob Juhl.
+Here I have designed, supervised and examined the final undergraduate actuarial assignment for + 75 students.

 - 💬 Ask me about ...